-INSTALLATION, INITIAL TESTING AND REMOVAL (Drawout Stationary)
+\ INSTALLATION, INITIAL TESTING AND REMOVAL (Drawout & Stationary)

-FOR SAFETY: When installing or remains breakers, the supply for primary and centre is be de-energized at all times.
-Testing of state breakers to be done with the primary section energized.
+FOR SAFETY: When installing or removing stationary breakers, the supply for primary and control circuits must be de-energized at all times.
+Testing of stationary circuit breakers to be done with the primary supply circuit de-energized.

-For initial installation of drawout breaker NECTED" position, the supply for the proceeded be de-energized.
-Testing of the drawout be in the test position.
+For initial installation of drawout breakers in the "CONNECTED" position, the supply for the primary circuit should be de-energized.
+Testing of the drawout breaker to be done in the test position.

-NOTE: (K 225 thru K-2000 Circus inserting the circuit breaker into the switch the breaker in the upright position, exercitime armatures (5/8" wide armatures) scresistance to motion has increased, indicated dashpot is functioning properly.
-Improper result because the circuit breaker is shipped back.
-This causes the oil in the dashpot is an air bubble can be trapped under the pick.
+NOTE: (K-225 thru K-2000 Circuit Breakers) Prior to inserting the circuit breaker into the switchboard and with the breaker in the upright position, exercise the three long time armatures (%" wide armatures) several times until resistance to motion has increased, indicating that the oil dashpot is functioning properly.
+Improper operation can result because the circuit breaker is shipped or stored on its back.
+This causes the oil in the dashpot to be displaced and an air bubble can be trapped under the piston.
+The exercise removes the air to permit proper operation.